Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Assign-a-Built-in-Policy.md

 - Assign the policy set definition for `NIST SP 800-53 Rev. 5` at the `es_root` Management Group by extending the built-in archetype for `es_root`
 - Assign the policy definition for `Not allowed resource types` at the `Landing Zones` Management Group by extending the built-in archetype for `es_landing_zones`.

->IMPORTANT: To allow the declaration of custom or expanded templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
+>**IMPORTANT**: To allow the declaration of custom or expanded templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.
 In our example, the directory is `/lib`.

 In order to assign built-in policies, there needs to be an assignment file for each policy or policy set definition that we want to use.
 This module already includes assignment files for some built-in policies so it's important to check whether or not one exists before creating your own.
-You can do this by navigating to  `\modules\archetypes\lib\policy_assignments` and looking for an assignment file that matches the policy you want to assign.
+You can do this by navigating to  [`\modules\archetypes\lib\policy_assignments`](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/modules/archetypes/lib) and looking for an assignment file that matches the policy you want to assign.
 An example of a built-in policy that already has an assignment file included within the module is the `Kubernetes clusters should be accessible only over HTTPS` policy.
 The assignment file for this policy is called `policy_assignment_es_deny_http_ingress_aks.tmpl.json`.

+>**NOTE**: You can view the module lib directly [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/main/modules/archetypes/lib)

 As the policies you will use in this example do not already have an assignment file within the module, you will need to create the below files so that you can assign them: